Northwest Territories Collection

 AIDE Canada starts a conversation with Dr. Wenn Lawson

-Dr. Wenn Lawson is a well-respected autistic self-advocate and psychologist out of Australia who has published multiple books and given public speaking presentations around the world.
-He has a background in social work and has a strong research interest in supporting aging autistic adults, object permanence, and understanding how autistic individuals use coping skills in the face of social threats.
+Dr. Wenn Lawson is a well-respected autistic self-advocate and psychologist out of Australia.
 In this video, Dr. Lawson shares his insights into adaptive morphing, gender dysphoria, and how best we can go about improving quality of life for autistic adults.
+This resource was developed in partnership with the Pacific Autism Family Network.

 AIDE Canada starts a conversation with Dr. Evdokia Anagnostou about genetics research